nuclearkittens/tsoha-grocery-list/README.md

 source venv/bin/activate
 pip install -r ./requirements.txt
 ```
-Assuming you've got PostgreSQL installed, you can define the database schema by `psql < schema.sql`.
+Assuming you've got PostgreSQL installed, you can define the database schema by `psql < schema.sql`. **The schema includes queries to drop existing tables**, so if you already have tables with the same names as defined in the schema, take this into account.

 Within the virtual environment (you might need to navigate to the `src` directory for this to work, idk), run the application using the command `flask run`.